0000xFFFF/4chan-masonry/README.md

 View all media (images+videos) from a 4chan thread in a masonry grid layout.

 ## Preview
-By default button is added on top of the thread.
+By default, button is added on top of the thread.

 <img src="preview/preview1.png" width="610" height="330">

-If you have [4chan-x](https://github.com/ccd0/4chan-x) button gets added in the shortcuts bar.
+If you have [4chan-x](https://github.com/ccd0/4chan-x), button gets added in the shortcuts bar.

 <img src="preview/preview3.png" width="294" height="55">